lurchmath/cust-parse-test/plan.md

       in each doc just by listing concept.putdown for each concept)
     - EFAs
     - naked binding?
+    - common constants: pi, e, trig functions
  - expand all languages to support many new mathematical features, tests for each (note that set theory notation will need analogs to sum, product, ...)
  - define new language of Lurch notation and verify all (or almost all) of its features can be supported
  - test whether all MathLive output can be parsed by this LaTeX parser
  - Eventually make overview documentation for the main docs index page.
+It should include all the assumptions abked into this implementation, such as the fact that whitespace is not meaningful, and others.
  - Eventually make a nice diagram of the syntactic types hierarchy and add it to the documentation for the syntactic-types module.

 Bug fixes:
- - Right now you're using the `->` notation to ensure that shorthand concepts (those that convert to putdown but are not themselves a canonical form) don't get parsed back from putdown into JSON with that concepts as the head.
-This is not guaranteed to work if some notation involving `->` is defined.
-   Instead, pass an optional final argument to `addConcept()` that marks the concept as "complex," that is, its meaning is built up from the meanings of other concepts, rather than as its own primitive.
-Then store such complex concepts in their own lists in the Converter, rather than in the Grammars, so that they cannot be parsed, and then when rendering to a language, search not only the rhss of grammar rules, but also the rhss of complex concepts.
-   Then document the concept of canonical form.
  - Returning the alphabetically least JSON parsing result from all ambiguous results leads to right association in most cases.
 This is actually a good thing and should be documented somewhere, because for operators that are